WilNeeley/Mega2560_Fan_Controller/doc/hw_post_assembly_inspection.md

     * The following LEDs should come on:
         * D11 (Board Power)
         * D22 (Test Fan Power)
+5. Using a mounting hole as your reference, measure the voltage at the following points with your multimeter:
+    * +12V (FS10, either side): should read the same as your power supply (~12V)
+    * +5V (J21, Pin 1): should read close to 5V
+    * 5V_USB (L2, either side): should read 0V
+    * VCC (J5, Pin 2): should be about the same as +5V (close to 5V)
+6. Turn off the board and disconnect your power supply.
+7. Using your USB cable and a USB power brick, power your board through the USB connector (J2).
+No LEDs should turn on.
+8. Using a mounting hole as a reference, measure the voltage at the following points with your multimeter:
+    * +5V (J21, Pin 1) should read 0V
+    * 5V_USB (L2, either side): should read ~5V (depends on how good your power brick is)
+    * VCC (J5, Pin 2): should be about the same as 5V_USB (around 5V)

 Assuming all of the above worked, your board has passed its post-assembly inspection!